TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## Costs and Ability Points

-Many abilities have a **cost** that limit how often they can be used.
-An ability may cost magic gems, imbued talismans of paper, or even simply tire the character using them by depleting their mana, chi, or other source of energy.
+A **cost** limits how often an ability can be used.
+An ability may cost magic gems, imbued talismans of paper, or a source of energy like mana.
 This is a chance to personalize how your character plays, so consider what powers your character's abilities.
 What makes them able to do the incredible things they do?

 Whatever it is, that their type of **ability points**.
 If you can't think of one, it's okay to just call them "ability points" and come up with a name for them later.
 You start with a pool of two of these ability points, and gain more as you gain additional potential.
 You spend these points to use abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).